NagarjunShroff/Front-end-roadmap/README.md

             Server Components allows you to move the data fetching logic to the server (nearer to the data source), so it takes less time to resolve the request.
 This will improve the performance by reducing the time.

       2. Security:
-            Server Components allows you to move the sensitive data or logic to deal with tokens and PI keys to server without taking the risk of exposing them to the client.
+            Server Components allows you to move the sensitive data or logic to deal with tokens and API keys to server without taking the risk of exposing them to the client.

       3. Caching:
             By rendering on the server, results can be cached and reused on subsequest request and across users, so that it improves the performace by not querying frequesntly.